Where are the best German Christmas markets?

 Trier Christmas market

-Taking less than 5 hours, the drive from Calais to Trier takes you past some of the best Christmas markets and shopping opportunities France has to offer, giving you the chance to take in as much of the seasonal magic as possible.
+Taking just over 5 hours, the drive from Calais to Trier takes you past some of the best Christmas markets and shopping opportunities France has to offer, giving you the chance to take in as much of the seasonal magic as possible.
+Trier is one of the gems of the Moselle valley, and showcases the best of the region’s food and wine.

-Trier itself has been awarded the title of ‘Best Christmas Market in Germany for 2021’, and the award is well deserved.
+Trier was awarded the title of ‘Best Christmas Market in Germany' in 2021, and the award was well deserved.
 The main market is set in front of Trier Cathedral, and comprises of 95 booths, offering hand-crafted decorations and regional specialities including ‘hot mulled Viez’ (apple wine).

 Stuttgart Christmas market